 What you should know about the best noise-cancelling headphones

-- Noise-cancelling headphones actively filter out external noise by way of destructive interference.
+Noise-cancelling headphones actively filter out external noise by way of destructive interference.
+There are also some more premium headsets that use hybrid noise-cancelling technology.
+This combines feedfoward and feedback noise-cancelling techniques to greatly reduce low-frequency sounds.
 Not only does this improve audio clarity, but it may prevent noise-induced hearing loss since you’re less likely to increase the volume to unsafe levels.

-- Since these picks are so effective at blocking out your surroundings, you’ll want to keep an eye out for options with Ambient Aware mode if you spend a lot of time outside.
+Since these picks are so effective at blocking out your surroundings, you’ll want to keep an eye out for options with some variant of ambient aware mode if you spend a lot of time outside.
 This feature relays surrounding noise through the headset, keeping you aware when you need it.

 Why you should trust SoundGuys